Online Gambling in Africa

 Two of the most advanced nations in gambling are South Africa and Egypt.
-In addition to having many casinos, online gambling is quite extensive.
+In addition to having many casinos, online gambling is quite extensive, as in Poland where you can bet with this promo kod Fortuna for example.
 However, South Africa has an interesting twist that is worth pointing out to everyone.

 In South Africa, online gambling is legal but it has caveats to it.
 Because of licensing laws and regulations set up by the government, casinos have to register in their specific province.
 This makes gambling outside of your province illegal.
 The National Gambling Board regulates this, and most countries have a similar board or process by which they go by.

 In Egypt, there is a wide open market in terms of gambling online.
 There are no laws pertaining to it, unlike laws that prevent Egyptian citizens from gambling on their home soil.
 This means you can legally gamble anytime and anywhere, and on anyone’s server.
 This is a little confusing, but it just goes to show that there are so many different laws to abide by considering what country you are in.

 Just by the two cases above, you can see two different approaches to the gambling issue in Africa.
 In so many countries, this issue is completely up in the air, and your best chance of having success and fun is to see what the laws are in your area.

 They could be that it’s either legal, meaning it’s in some way regulated.
 It could be that the act is simply not regulated, much like Egypt‘s is.
 It could be illegal to some but not others as well.
 Or it could looked down upon in ways that are hard to explain.